OpenFn/collections-demo-tng/README.md

 These issues are easy to navigate.
 We just make sure to:

 1. Get the currently mapping collection first
-1. Add new character names to the map
+1. Add NEW character names to the map
 1. Set our new mapping object to the collection

 ### Getting a quote